-1. Fill out the University application form online by going here.
-You will be provided links to the department materials you need to submit along with the University application.
 Please note that the application for entry into the MAAPP program is listed under the major name “Applied American Politics and Policy.”
 Applicants should select the Campus/Location as “Main Campus-Tallahassee.”
 The degree is a Master’s of Science.

-3. An OFFICIAL copy of transcripts from all previous universities/colleges attended must be submitted to the following address:
+- An OFFICIAL copy of transcripts from all previous universities/colleges attended must be submitted to the following address:

-Office of Admissions
+Office of Graduate Admissions

 Students having earned a bachelor’s degree from FSU are not required to submit paper copies of transcripts.

-6. International students must also submit TOEFL scores to the University’s Graduate Admissions office.
+- International students must also submit TOEFL scores to the University’s Graduate Admissions office.
 Per University requirements, a minimum score of 80 on the internet-based examination or 550 on the paper-based examination, are required for admission into the program.
 Other English proficiency examinations will not be accepted.